What is Festooning: The Intriguing Behavior of Festooning Bees

 Comb Construction in Natural Gum Patterns

 Wild bees have a unique approach to comb construction.
-They build durable, irregularly shaped combs that mimic natural structures, often integrating plant resins and waxes in patterns resembling natural gums.
-These bees do not only construct new combs but also invest significant effort in repairing and maintaining old combs, which is a testament to their meticulous nature.
+They build durable, irregularly shaped combs that mimic natural structures, often integrating plant resins and waxes in patterns resembling natural gums, and invest significant effort in having combs repaired.

 The maintenance of combs includes reinforcing and connecting comb structures, which may involve molding and manipulating existing comb material.
 In new comb construction, wild bees use festooning techniques to coordinate building efforts and ensure structural integrity.
 This showcases the resourcefulness and adaptability of wild bees, utilizing their environment to its fullest potential.